 Holiday Pops Chicago 2018 is truly a labor of love.
 This diverse group of voices come together to present a magical evening of song, joy, and laughter that you don’t want to miss.
 Holiday POPS Chicago is the way to kick off the Christmas season.

 Holiday Pops Chicago Chorus

-This energetic, mixed-voice choral group of about 100+ singers is made up of amateur singers from Chicago and the surrounding suburbs.
+This energetic, mixed-voice choral group is made up of amateur singers from Chicago and the surrounding suburbs.
 Truly a labor of love, this diverse group of hearts, hands and voices comes together each October to begin rehearsing for this magical evening of song and joy, laughter and warmth.
 The members of the Holiday POPS Chorus come from all walks of life (teachers, lawyers, judges, medical assistants, students, bankers, financial planners) and many have sung the Holiday Pops together for many years.
 They do it for the “love of the game”.

 Maestro Scott Arkenberg, Conductor

 Scott Arkenberg has long been associated with the choral music scene in Chicago.
 While pursuing his undergrad studies at DePaul University, he became Music Director at Saint Clement’s Church in Lincoln Park, a position he held for 15 years.

 Noted for his recruitment skills, as well as his expertise in the choral arts, his Saint Clement Concert Choir performed Handel’s Messiah to sell-out audiences for 15 consecutive seasons.
 Performances of the Fauré Requiem, the Mozart Requiem and Beethoven’s Mass in C-Major were part of the repertoire.